Ultimatum (comics): Synopsis

 As the X-Men mourn their dead, Jean Grey telepathically learns of Professor X's death and informs the others.
 At Magneto's citadel, a Jamie Madrox clone arrives with a bomb strapped to his chest accusing Magneto of turning on his own kind, but Magneto is not dissuaded from his genocidal path.
 In Valhalla, Thor sacrifices himself to save Valkyrie and Captain America from Hela.
 Captain America then wakes up, now healed, and announces that Thor is dead.
 A horde of Jamie Madrox's duplicates—one of many suicide-bomber hordes dispatched by Magneto to blow up targets all over the world—attack the Triskelion just as Yellowjacket arrives.
 He instructs Iron Man to take Wasp's body and find a file titled "The Jocasta Project".
 He then carries all the Madrox clones out to sea where he allows himself to be blown up with them.
 Captain America orders the Ultimates to gather all the remaining heroes and lead them in an assault on Magneto's citadel.

 Kitty Pryde leaves to search for Spider-Man, who was caught in an explosion inside the Sanctum Sanctorum, the home of Doctor Strange.
 She and Spider-Woman find his mask, and assume he is dead.

-Strange's home is destroyed by an explosion.
 When Dormammu appears, Strange confronts him.
 Dormammu, who is channeling the Human Torch's flame, kills Doctor Strange.
 Meanwhile in the Supreme Power universe, Richards, Doom, Zarda, and Arcanna approach the exiled Nick Fury.
 Fury reveals that he knew of Magneto's plan and forces Doctor Doom to reveal that he is responsible for the Scarlet Witch's death.
 Doom explains that he killed her in an attempt to overthrow humanity himself, but never expected Magneto to seek vengeance upon the world.
 Mister Fantastic and Zarda are outraged that Doom instigated Magneto's mass murder.
 Back in the Ultimate Universe, the Ultimates and Wolverine confront Magneto at his citadel.
 Angel also arrives and is immediately killed by Sabretooth.
 Hawkeye blinds Sabretooth by shooting him through the eye.
 Magneto's arm is cut off by Valkyrie who is trying to reclaim Thor's hammer.
 Magneto slashes Valkyrie's throat, but this does not kill her.
 Captain America attacks Magneto.
 In response, Magneto collapses the ceiling on them, trapping them in the rubble.
 He flees and cauterizes his arm with his magnetic abilities.
 He is confronted by Cyclops, Phoenix, Wolverine, Storm, Hawkeye, and Iron Man.